 Golf Irons Buying Guide

-A set of irons a golfer can feel comfortable with can infinitely improve their game dramatically.
-Irons are a set of clubs that can make or break a golfers' game, due to the nature in which it is used so often.
+A new set of irons can infinitely improve a golf game dramatically.
+This golf iron buying guide will help you find that "just right" set to improve your scores.
 A golfer must make sure they are confident and have the irons that fit their game best and this guide will help every player find the best game improvement irons to lower your handicap.

-There are anywhere from 7 to 10 clubs in a set of golf irons.
-They can be broken up into three separate categories: long, mid, and short irons.
+There are anywhere from 7 to 10 irons in a set of clubs.
+They can be broken up into three separate categories: long, mid, and short.

 - 2 iron - 18 degrees